mountbuild/dsl/readme.md

 #### The `force` DSL

 Forces are functions like you would find in JavaScript.
+It is just compiled into an object graph initially (the AST).
+But then the force object graph is converted into executable code, so it is treated in a special way.
+However, the initial syntax of writing a force is like any other XO DSL.

 ```
 force find-fibonacci-via-loop